 - Palliative care

-The ideal scenario with bowel cancer is that it is possible to remove the entire tumour with surgery.
+The ideal scenario with bowel cancer is to surgically remove the entire tumour.
 Removal of the section of bowel affected by the tumour can be potentially curative.
 Surgery can also be used palliatively, to reduce the size of the tumour and improve symptoms.

 - Identifying the tumour (it may have been tattooed during an endoscopy)

 - Removing the section of bowel containing the tumour,